 Address: The Peak

-How to get there: Take the Peak Tram or X15 bus
+How to get there: Take the Peak Tram or X15 bus.

 The Avenue of Stars

-Another iconic spot where you will have the whole of Hong Kong Island as a background for your picture.
+Another iconic spot is where you will have the whole of Hong Kong Island as a background for your picture.

-Don’t leave without exploring the impressive K11 Musea shopping mall which is much more than that alone.
+Don’t leave without exploring the impressive K11 Musea shopping mall, which is much more than that alone.

 Address: Avenue of Stars

-How to get there: Take the MTR and get off at TST exit D1 or take the Star Ferry from Central or Wan Chai and travel with a view
+How to get there: Take the MTR and get off at TST exit D1, or take the Star Ferry from Central or Wan Chai and travel with a view.

 The Olympic bridge